SiegeEngineers/aoe2map/README.md

 ### 19.5.1

-We are now properly handleing binary data when assembling map collection downloads
+We are now properly handling binary data when assembling map collection downloads

 ### 19.5.0